f3rs3n/VREC-dat-filter/README.md

     colorama
     tqdm

-4. Save `requirements.txt`.

-5. Install Dependencies: Open your terminal (Cmd or PowerShell), navigate to the directory containing the script and `requirements.txt` (using the `cd` command), and run:
+3. Install Dependencies: Open your terminal (Cmd or PowerShell), navigate to the directory containing the script and `requirements.txt` (using the `cd` command), and run:

     pip install -r requirements.txt

     This command will read the file and install all the necessary libraries.
-You only need to do this once for your Python environment.
+You only need to do this once for your Python environment (or each time you create a new virtual environment).

 == 5.
 How to Run the Script ==